derobins/hdf5/doc/getting-started-with-hdf5-development.md

 * The function enter macro is `FUNC_ENTER_API` (or similar).
 Under the hood, this one differs quite a bit from an internal function enter macro.
 It checks for package initialization, for example, and acquires the global lock in thread-safe HDF5.
-* There is a `TRACE` macro.
-This helps with API tracing and is applied by a script invoked by `autogen.sh` (Autotools) or CMake.
-You probably don't need to worry much about this.
 * Parameter checking uses the regular HDF5 error scheme and invokes `HGOTO_ERROR` macros on errors.
 * In storage-related calls, there will usually be some VOL setup (HDF5 1.12.x